Have you ever wondered how much life insurance costs?

 So what makes a hobby dangerous?

 As far as your insurer is concerned, any activity that increases the chance of you dying of an unnatural cause is dangerous.
+Some hobbies that can result in a high-risk classification are:

 - Surfing